 Make minor changes without planning permission

 You can make certain types of minor changes to your house without planning permission.
 These are called

 permitted development rights.
 The most common permitted development rights are for extensions and alterations to houses, although they also apply to retail, industrial and other types of development.
 They also allow certain changes of use.

-Apply for a Lawful Development Certificate if you want formal confirmation from us to clarify whether your proposal is permitted development.
+If you want formal confirmation from us to clarify whether your proposal is permitted development, you can

 Work exempt from building regulations